 The directors believe that the company has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
-The directors have satisfied themselves that the company is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements, should the need arise.
-At the latest Board of Directors meeting, on the 3rd February 2023, and having assessed the financial performance of the last quarter, the directors are satisfied that the entity will continue to operate for the next 12 months.
-Having considered budgeted expectations and business plans for the foreseeable future, the going concern assumption is clearly supported.
-The directors are not aware of any additional material changes that may adversely impact the company.
+The directors have satisfied themselves that the company is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
+The directors are not aware of any new material changes that may adversely impact the company.
 The directors are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the company.